Andy Barclay

-Andrew "Andy" Barclay is a fictional character and one of the primary protagonists of the Child's Play horror franchise.
-He was introduced in the original Child's Play and has become one of the lead archenemies of the series’ antagonist Chucky.
-Andy Barclay has been portrayed by actors Alex Vincent and Justin Whalin in the original franchise.
+Andrew "Andy" Barclay is a fictional character created by Don Mancini, and the main protagonist of the Child's Play franchise.
+He first appeared in 1988's Child's Play and has gone on to be featured in multiple subsequent installments.
+Andy Barclay has been portrayed by actors Alex Vincent and Justin Whalin in the original series.

+In the films, Andy is frequently a target of Chucky the killer doll, who wishes to take over his body using voodoo magic and later to simply kill him.

-A different version of Barclay was portrayed by Gabriel Bateman in the 2019 reboot of Child's Play.
+A different version of Barclay was portrayed by Gabriel Bateman in the 2019 reboot Child's Play.